How to Enhance Appearance of Your KB Using CSS

 Note: Each site comes with default CSS styles.

-Here is an example of a site powered by ProProfs Knowledge Base using its CSS styles:
+Here is an example of a site powered by ProProfs Knowledge Base using custom CSS styles:

-The client has modified CSS, from color scheme to fonts & other visual aspects, to overhaul the look & feel of our standard ProProfs Knowledge Base product.
+The site has modified the color scheme, fonts, and other visual aspects to overhaul the look and feel of the standard ProProfs Knowledge Base product.

 Preview of a ProProfs Knowledge Base-powered site with Custom CSS Styles